dperson/openvpn-client/README.md

 ### Firewall

-It's just a simple command line argument (`-f`) to turn on the firewall, and block all outbound traffic if the VPN is down.
+It's just a simple command line argument (`-f ""`) to turn on the firewall, and block all outbound traffic if the VPN is down.

     sudo cp /path/to/vpn.crt /some/path/vpn-ca.crt
     sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
-                -v /some/path:/vpn -d dperson/openvpn-client -f \
+                -v /some/path:/vpn -d dperson/openvpn-client -f "" \
                 -v 'vpn.server.name;username;password'

 ### DNS Issues (May Look Like You Can't Connect To Anything)